 This latex mattress uses cooling gel memory foam in its second layer and high-density foam as its support base to create a mattress that’s cooling, contouring, comfortable, and responsive.

 What is a Good Price for a Mattress?

 When mattress stores were the only place to find a high-quality product, you’d have to drop a good chunk of change to take home your new bed.
 (Or drop another chunk of change to have other people deliver it.)
 It was an investment piece and one that was meant to last for years.

 Related: Best Mattress for the Money

-Today, it really only takes a budget of around $1,000 to buy a quality queen-size mattress online.
+Today, it can take around $1,000 to buy a quality queen-size mattress online.
 And most online mattress companies will include free shipping and free returns, so you won’t pay extra for getting it home or sending it back if you decide it’s not for you.
-(Sweet!)

 A $1,000 online mattress purchase also comes with guarantees that you may not find in specialty stores.
-There’s a generous trial period that allows you to test out your new mattress – most mattress brands give you 100+ days to see if their mattress is a keeper.
-(That’s about a third of the year to test your new nest!)
-Most trial periods are risk-free, so if you wake up on Day 38 and decide it’s not the right bed for you, you can return it, usually for free.
+There might be a generous trial period that allows you to test out your new mattress–most mattress brands give you 100+ days to see if their mattress is a keeper.

 Everyone loves a good bargain.
 We’ll share some insider tips on the best ways to save the most money on an online mattress.